Ujikami Shrine: The Colorful Rabbit Omikuji

-At Ujigami Shrine, visitors can draw a Rabbit Fortune (usagi omikuji), which reflects the Usagi.
-There are two types of fortune-tellers: pottery and “Hariko” (made of paper).
-These fortunes, inscribed on small slips of paper, reveal insights into various aspects of life, including love, health, and success.
-After getting your fortune, you can take the rabbit figurine home as a souvenir!
+The omikuji comes in two types: pottery and papier-mache (made of paper).
+They contain small slips of paper, which tell fortunes about various aspects of life, including love, health, and success.
+Choose your favorite color, and take the adorable rabbit figurine home as a keepsake.

-Embrace the wisdom of the Rabbit Fortune at Ujigami Shrine and let it illuminate your path.
+Embrace the wisdom of the omikuji, and let it illuminate your path!

 Price: